 Yandex Cloud

-Logs are provided in JSON format.
-A single log entry represents one client request to the load balancer.
+The load balancer provides logs in JSON format.
+Each log entry corresponds to one client request processed by the load balancer.

 For more information, see Logging.